 An introduction to the cross-cultural study of human behavior and society.
-Focus will be on political organization, marriage and family, communityorganization, economic institutions, culture and personality, religion, social movements and change.
-Prerequisite: Eligible for ENG101.
-This is a"D" course.
+Focus will be on political organization, marriage and family, community organization, economic institutions, culture and personality, religion, social movements and change.
+This is a "D" course.
+Prerequisite: Eligible for either ENG101E or ENG101.
+(Updated November 2014)